Skip to main content

 1

-List all your monitors and capture their configuration:
+List your monitors and capture their configuration as a reference for writing the YAML:

 devhelm monitors list -o json > current-monitors.json